 Figure 4.
-Laboratory confirmed cases, by age, sex and source (HSC Laboratory testing and the National Testing Programme), for weeks 37 and 38
+Laboratory confirmed cases, by age, sex and source (HSC Laboratory testing and the National Testing Programme), for weeks 43 and 44

 Figure 5.
-Laboratory confirmed cases per 100,000 population, by age and sex, for all testing data combined, for weeks 37 and 38
+Laboratory confirmed cases per 100,000 population, by age and sex, for all testing data combined, for weeks 43 and 44

 Figures 2 and 3 represents the cumulative number of cases reported by HSC laboratories and the National Testing Programme, and overall case rates per 100,000 population, respectively.
 HSC laboratory cases were mainly detected at the beginning of the pandemic in hospital settings, resulting in higher cases and rates among the older age groups.
-The National Testing Programme cases came later in the pandemic and cases were mainly community based due to clusters, resulting in higher cases among the younger age groups
+With the introduction of the National Testing Programme cases it has become the main source of case data as a result of enhanced community testing enabling us to detect a greater spectrum of disease.
+From this data we have seen higher cases among the younger age groups (most commonly in the 20-29 age group).